What is AEO?

 More and more investors and analysts are using AI to locate important information about AIM and MAIN Listed businesses.
 If your information isn’t being regularly updated or deemed trustworthy, AI will pull potentially outdated information from elsewhere.
 This puts you at risk of missing out on potential investment.

-How can listed companies implement AEO?
+How can listed companies implement AEO/GEO?

-Five other actions IR and marketing teams should take to support discoverability:
+Here are five actions IR and marketing teams should take to support discoverability:

 1. Provide definitive answers.